 The document Supporting English Language Learners: A practical guide for Ontario Teachers: Grades 1-8, 2008 (p.31) presents the idea that learning English and French at the same time is helpful in reinforcing the skills that students learn in English.
 Reinforcing the use of oral language by exposing the students to “practical, everyday French” helps to contribute to their ability to learn language.

 "Questions parents ask…

-I worry about my son learning French at the same time as he is learning English.
-Shouldn’t he be concentrating on only one language?
+I worry about my child learning French at the same time as learning English.
+Shouldn’t we be concentrating on only one language?